JuraSN/check-for-nude/README.md

 # check-for-nude

-This is small wrapper fo [go-nude](https://github.com/koyachi/go-nude) utility.
+This is small wrapper for [go-nude](https://github.com/koyachi/go-nude) utility.